MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/solution-builder-extension.md

 > [!NOTE]
 > If you don't have an SBE the CurrentSbeVersion will be 2.1.0.0.

-Use one of the methods in the next sections to discover and install SBE or your SBE update.
+Use one of the methods in the next sections to discover and install SBE or your SBE updates.

 ### Discover Solution Builder Extension updates via the Azure portal